-Before you perform a transaction on your account always try to make sure you have sufficient funds available so as to avoid overdraft fees or, even worse, the much dreaded declined transaction!
-Viriva understands that life happens and unexpected overdrafts may occur from time to time – Overdraft coverage can help.
-To protect yourself against the embarrassment and excess fees that may be associated with a declined purchase and/or returned check, here is what you need to know about Overdrafts and Overdraft Fees.
+Before you perform a transaction on your Viriva Checking Account, you should always try to make sure you have sufficient funds available, so as to avoid overdraft fees or, even worse, the much dreaded declined transaction!
+We understand that life happens and unexpected overdrafts may occur from time to time.
+Our overdraft coverage options can help!

 We offer three options:

 - Overdraft Protection Link to Another Deposit Account you have at Viriva1 - $1.00 fee per transfer

 - Overdraft Protection Line of Credit1,2 - $1.00 per transfer + interest

 - Overdraft Privilege (As a last resort to qualified members) - $30.00 overdraft fee per item